verchalent/MaryAndFriends/README.md

 Additional agents can be added at any time by running the script with new agent names.
 The system is designed to handle multiple concurrent agents efficiently.

-## Contributing

-Please see `TASK.md` for the current development roadmap and contributing guidelines.

 ## License

 See `LICENSE` file for licensing information.